 When implemented, Industry 4.0 polymer technologies can play crucial roles in all stages of the polyethylene supply chain.
 As Shell Polymers is building its state-of-the-art plant in Monaca, PA, it’s showcasing the impact advanced technologies can have in providing customers with exceptional supplier experiences.

 For example, the Shell Polymers team is using virtual reality to train operators on the plant – before it’s even built.
-Shell Polymers developed a simulator system that replicates the plant’s behavior and control systems to train frontline workers.
-The system includes a customized series of immersive training experiences using 360° virtual reality video, which can all be accessed remotely.
+Shell Polymers developed a simulator system that replicates the plant’s behavior and control systems to train operators.

-To bring transparency to its production processes, Shell Polymers is implementing sensors and advanced analytics capabilities that will help proactively prevent logistical kinks from interfering with customer deliveries and ensure smooth operations.
+To bring transparency to its production processes, Shell Polymers is implementing sensors that will help proactively prevent logistical kinks from interfering with customer deliveries and ensure smooth operations.

 Integrated technology solutions will be specifically designed to streamline behind-the-scenes operational processes, so company experts are more efficient and can focus all their energy on our customers.
 To proactively keep customers in the know, Shell Polymers will also utilize a robust notification system so last-minute surprises can be reduced.